Language selection

 Disposal

-EnviroCulture Consulting Inc Nova Scotia This project focused on developing a cost-effective long-term industrial scale solution to recycle the large quantities of end-of-life fishing rope and net generated each year in Atlantic Canada.
+EnviroCulture Consulting Inc Nova Scotia This project focused on the development of a cost-effective long-term industrial scale solution to recycle the large quantities of end-of-life fishing rope and net generated each year in Atlantic Canada.
 The majority of this material is rope, which is a blend of polypropylene and polyethylene, the two best plastic resins for conversion to synthetic fuel in Sustane Technologies plastics to diesel plant.
-EnviroCulture Consulting partnered with Sustane Technologies to identify and evaluate equipment to efficiently shred rope and nets annually, as well as to then convert the shredded rope fines into an acceptable feedstock.
-Sustane will be providing technical and engineering expertise, as well as capital and operating expense analysis.
-This project is now complete. $175,000.00 Disposal
+EnviroCulture Consulting partnered with Sustane Technologies identifying and evaluating equipment to efficiently shred rope and nets annually, as well as to then convert the shredded rope fines into an acceptable feedstock.
+Sustane provided technical and engineering expertise, as well as capital and operating expense analysis.
+This project is complete. $195,000.00 Disposal

 Environmental Justice Foundation Thailand and Indonesia The Environmental Justice Foundation's Net Free Seas (NFS) project was launched in Thailand in 2020 to empower artisanal fishing communities to protect the oceans from ghost gear.
-The project facilitated the collection, cleaning and recycling of abandoned fishing nets into lifestyle projects and components for various industrial applications.
+The project facilitated the collection, cleaning, and recycling of abandoned fishing nets into lifestyle projects and components for various industrial applications.
 The NFS project was extended to Ghana in 2021 and tested in Indonesia in 2022.
-With the Ghost Gear Fund, the NFS project aimed to improve and expand its work in Thailand and Indonesia by organizing action-focused workshops that brought together fishing organizations and experts from Southeast Asia to identify regional solutions to combat ghost gear.
-This project is now complete.
+With the Ghost Gear Fund, the NFS project improved and expanded its work in Thailand and Indonesia by organizing action-focused workshops that brought together fishing organizations and experts from Southeast Asia to identify regional solutions to combat ghost gear.
+This project is complete.

 *Environmental Justice Foundation was funded up to CAN$77,600.00 to carry out work in two locations; Thailand and Indonesia.